daniele-farriciello/official-muay-thai-project/README.md

 ## Front-end setup
 1. Open your terminal
-2. Navigate to the 'client' directory typing on the terminal: cd front-end cd client
+2. Navigate to the 'front-end' directory typing on the terminal: cd front-end
 3. To install the dependecies: npm install

 ## Run the project